C∕2022 E3 (ZTF) Comet

 The nucleus is estimated to be about 1 kilometer (0.62 mi) in diameter and rotates once every 8.5–8.7 hours.
 Its dust and gas tails stretched across millions of kilometers (millions of miles).

-The comet reached perihelion on January 12, 2023, approaching the Sun to within 1.11 astronomical units — about 166 million km (103 million mi).
-Its closest approach to Earth occurred on February 1, 2023, at a distance of 0.28 AU, roughly 42 million km (26 million mi).
+The comet reached perihelion on January 12, 2023, coming as close as 1.11 astronomical units to the Sun, which is about 166 million kilometers (103 million miles).
+Its closest approach to Earth occurred on February 1, 2023, at a distance of 0.28 AU, or roughly 42 million kilometers (26 million miles).

 Photo 1 Parameters: